 Our first year in Pau in the Pyrenees-Atlantic department of Nouvelle-Aquitaine, France, was spent with another expat family who, like us, had decided to stay in their new home country rather than race “back home” to meet up with family scattered all over the place.

-Noël is the French word for Christmas and comes from les bonnes nouvelles or “the good news,” as in the good news of the coming of Christ.
+Noël is the French word for Christmas and comes from “les bonnes nouvelles” or “the good news,” as in the good news of the coming of Christ.

 No, they are divine when roasted with a splash of orange juice and are almost, but not quite, impossible to find in France at Christmastime.
 I persuaded the owner of the local fresh produce store to snag me a kilo on a trip to Spain, where they are more common.

 While I struggled with the veg, my friend searched and searched for a decent turkey from a local farmer.
-At first, all she found were long-legged, athletic-looking numbers; not a succulent breast among them.
+At first, all she found were long-legged athletic-looking numbers; not a succulent breast among them.

-La galette des rois is a more recent addition to French Christmases, dating back to the 14th century.
+La Galette des Rois is a more recent addition to French Christmases, dating back to the 14th century.
 It’s a flaky pastry circle that’s filled with almond cream.
-In times past, a dried bean (une fève) was placed inside the cake.
+In times gone by, a dried bean (une fève) was placed inside the cake.

 On Christmas Eve, our kids adopted a French custom and left their shoes by the fireplace for Père Noël to fill with gifts and sweets.
 But not wanting to totally forego our usual tradition of hanging stockings at the end of their beds, they were allowed to double up.
 Santa was extra busy that night in our home.

 I found thefèvethat year; called Maggy, she’s a character from the kids’ movie “Mia et le Migou.”
 She’s an inch-tall, chicly dressed (of course) grandmother figure and has joined the eclectic collection of figurines in our nativity scene.